coredao-org/CoreDAO-Docs/README.md

-# Core DAO Developer Documentation
+# Core Developer Documentation

-Welcome to the Core DAO Developer Documentation for Core Chain!
-This comprehensive guide is designed to assist developers in navigating and integrating with Core Chain effectively.
-Whether you are looking to build decentralized applications, participate in network governance, or simply explore the capabilities of Core Chain, this documentation provides all the necessary tools and resources.
+Welcome to Core's Official Developer Documentation!
+This comprehensive guide is designed to assist developers in navigating and integrating with Core blockchain effectively.
+Whether you are looking to build decentralized applications, participate in network governance, or simply explore the capabilities of Core blockchain, this documentation provides all the necessary tools and resources.

 ## Commands for Local Build